 Career Information for Graduates

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), becoming a chemist does not provide a fast-growth career path.
-It is expected to grow only at the rate of 3 percent a year in the 2014-2024 decade.
-The median annual wage for someone working as a chemist was $73,480 in May of 2014.
+It is expected to grow only at the rate of 3% over the 2014-2024 decade.
+The median annual wage for someone working as a chemist was $71,260 as of May 2015.